Updated: October 26, 2022

-- Survival ability in the uneven weather condition.
+- Survival ability in unstable weather conditions.

 Based on the climate of your specific zone, you need to have some special care for your plants.

-Find out Native Plants Society in your area and they will provide you with the source of plants and other information.
+Find out Native Plants Society in your area, and they will provide you with the source of plants and other information.

-3. Microclimate effects:
+3. Microclimate Effects

 In the heavy rainfall area, a vertical slope causes soil erosion.

-USDA plant hardiness zone map gives you a basic idea about planting zones, how many frost-free days you will get for cultivation and planting time.
+The USDA plant hardiness zone map gives you a basic idea about planting zones, how many frost-free days you will get for cultivation, and planting time.